 Being accused of a sex crime can be a very emotionally difficult experience.
 The legal process is complicated, and the penalties you face if convicted are harsh and long-lasting.
 That is why California law attempts to protect people from false accusations.

 If there’s a lack of evidence against you, formal charges will not likely be filed.
-For this reason, there is a statute of limitations on filing charges for crimes in California.
+In addition to these safeguards, there is a statute of limitations on filing charges for crimes in California.

-Child Molestation Under California Law (PC 288)
+How Does California Law Define Child Molestation?
+(PC 288)

 Child molestation crimes are covered under California Penal Code Section 288.
 Under PC 288, it is unlawful to touch a child younger than 14 years of age on his or her body in a sexual manner.

 The alleged contact does not have to be with a sexual organ or on the bare skin of the child in order to find you guilty of this crime.
 Touching a child in any sexual nature, including through the child’s clothing, can result in a criminal conviction.
 The full elements of this crime include:

 You purposefully touched a child’s body either on the bare skin or through the clothing, OR

 - You purposefully caused the child to touch his or her own body, your body or someone else’s body, either on the bare skin or through clothing, AND